projectceladon/celadon-documentation/source/getting-started/build-source.rst

 Prerequisites
 *************

-* A 64-bit development workstation running Ubuntu* 18.04 (Bionic Beaver) operating system.
+* A 64-bit development workstation running Ubuntu\* 18.04 (Bionic Beaver) operating system.

+* One of the supported versions of python\*, either 2.7 or 3.5.6, with python 2.7 as the default.

 * Around 350GB of free disk space on your workstation is required to checkout the source code and to store the build artifacts.

 .. note::
    Although Android\* is typically built with a GNU/Linux\* or macOS\*